raren003/NFL-Stats-Site/README.md

 ## Demo

-The following video demonstrates the features implemented by myself on the receiving statics portion of our website.
+The following video demonstrates the features implemented by myself on the receiving statistics portion of our website.

 [Video](https://drive.google.com/file/d/12KRO8oBZwXCXaGcKTSQImJ2CXCGJU_5s/view?usp=sharing)